fpryor33/ConleyDynamics.jl/docs/src/index.md

   cubical complexes.
 - Classical Forman combinatorial vector fields and multivector fields are supported.
-- Computation of connection matrices and Conley-Morse graphs.
+- Computation of Conley indices, connection matrices, and Conley-Morse graphs.
-- Basic homology algorithms over finite fields, including persistent homology and relative homology.
+- Basic homology algorithms over finite fields and the rationals, including persistent homology and relative homology.
-- Algorithms rely on a built-in sparse matrix implementation geared towards computations over finite fields.
+- Algorithms rely on a built-in sparse matrix implementation which is geared towards computations over finite fields and the rationals.

 ## Installation